uso-de-tablas-en-markdown

 Tools for Creating Tables in Markdown

-Although it is possible to create tables manually, it’s a bit of a hassle to create tables if your editor doesn’t help you out a bit (for example, by automatically indenting the table).
+Although it’s possible to create tables manually, it’s a bit of a nightmare if your editor doesn’t help you a little (for example, by automatically indenting the table).

-Fortunately, there are several tools and editors that make this process easier:
+Fortunately, there are several tools and editors that facilitate this process:

-• Markdown Table Generator: Online tools like TablesGenerator will help you create and customize tables visually.
+• Markdown Table Generator: Online tools like TablesGenerator will help us create and customize tables visually.

 • Text editor plugins: Editors like Visual Studio Code and Obsidian have extensions that help format tables in Markdown, and even copy from or to a spreadsheet.